Barnwell's trade grades: The NFL's 30 most impactful of last year

 The Rams essentially shipped off their former Defensive Player of the Year candidate for cap space, as Los Angeles ended up using the $10.3 million it saved by trading Quinn as part of the package to entice Ndamukong Suh to town.
 The Dolphins, who cut Suh, clearly saw themselves emulating the Eagles by building a deep rotation of edge rushers.
 It didn't go well.

-William Hayes tore his ACL, 2017 first-rounder Charles Harris missed a month with a calf injury and finished with one sack, Andre Branch continued to underwhelm after signing an inexplicable extension before 2017, and 36-year-old Cameron Wake slowed down some amid a knee scope.
+William Hayes tore his ACL; 2017 first-rounder Charles Harris missed a month with a calf injury and finished with one sack; Andre Branch continued to underwhelm after signing an inexplicable extension before 2017; and 36-year-old Cameron Wake slowed down some amid a knee scope.
 Quinn had just one sack in the first half of the season before racking up 5.5 takedowns over a six-week span afterward.
 He could be on the move again this offseason.

 Impact grade: C-